 Arrangements for Appeals (all year groups):

-If it is not possible to offer the child a place at the school, details of the appeals process will be forwarded to the parent by the school.
-If you would like to appeal against the decision not to offer your child a place at Shoeburyness High School, please complete a Notice of Appeal Form.
+If it is not possible to offer the child a place at the school, details of the appeals process will be forwarded to the parent by the school or in the case of Year 6 into 7 the Local Authority.
+If you would like to appeal against the decision not to offer your child a place at Shoeburyness High School, please complete a Notice of Appeal Form and return directly to the school.

 For In-Year Appeals, Notice of Appeal Forms must be lodged within 20 days of receipt of letter refusing admission.